 So far, we’ve covered what employee productivity monitoring is and what advantages it brings to a company.

-Next, let’s check out the specific types of monitoring methods you can in your business to track team performance and employee communications:
+Next, let’s check out the specific types of monitoring methods you can use in your business to track team performance and employee communications:

 Time Tracking Software